Jepkosgei3/PLP-Assignments/Day1/README.md

 - Collaboration and Teamwork: Software engineering emphasizes the use of frameworks, methodologies (like Agile, DevOps), and tools that enable better communication and collaboration among development teams, which is crucial for building complex systems.
 - Innovation and Competitive Edge: Software engineering drives innovation by developing advanced technologies like artificial intelligence, machine learning, and blockchain.
 These innovations create a competitive edge for companies in the technology sector.

-##2.Identify and describe at least three key milestones in the evolution of software engineering.
+**2. Identify and describe at least three key milestones in the evolution of software engineering.**
 - Birth of Software Engineering (1960s) – Marked the formalization of software development as an engineering discipline.
 - Introduction of Structured Programming (1970s) – Helped organize software code to be more modular, readable, and maintainable.
 - Emergence of Agile Methodologies (2000s) – Introduced flexible, iterative development processes that emphasized collaboration and responsiveness to change.

-##3.
-List and briefly explain the phases of the Software Development Life Cycle.
+**3. List and briefly explain the phases of the Software Development Life Cycle.**
 - Requirement Gathering and Analysis – Understand and document the software requirements.
 - System Design – Plan the software architecture and design details.
 - Implementation (Coding) – Develop the software based on the design.